textileio/photos/README.md

 ## Where can I get it?

 The [textile.photos](https://www.textile.photos/) is still in private beta.
 Want to test out new features and get fixes before everyone else?
 Please add your email to our [signup list](https://producthunt.com/upcoming/textile-photos) and we'll get an invite out to you shortly.
+If you're interested in running your own Textile node, check out the core [textile-go](https://github.com/textileio/textile-go) library.

 ## Community Channel